hugo-levet/where-is-it/readme.md

 define('POSITION_STACK_ACCESS_KEY', '{your position stack access key}');
 ```
 Start the server with `php -S localhost:8000` and open the index.html file in your browser.

+Don't forget to allow permission to write in *data_from_api* folder to php.